 Allow the dandelion wine to ferment a second time for at least 8 weeks, but we give it several months and open it at the beginning of Fall.

 dandelion wine recipe

 - 1 gallon of dandelion flower heads

 - 3-4 lemons, zest and juice

 - 1 package active dry yeast

-2. In a large soup pot, pour enough hot water over the blossoms to cover, bring the heat up to just before boiling and turn the heat off.
+- In a large pot, pour enough hot water over the blossoms to cover, bring the heat up to just before boiling and turn the heat off.

-4. Cover with a wash cloth or hand towel and put aside somewhere warm to ferment.
-It will take roughly 10-14 days depending on your yeast and the temperature in your house.
-You will know it’s ready when it stops bubbling.
+- Cover with a wash cloth or hand towel and put aside somewhere warm to ferment.

-5. Without disturbing the bottom of the pot, scoop out or siphon off your wine into food grade plastic bottles.
+- Without disturbing the sediment at the bottom of the pot, scoop out or siphon off your clear wine.

-6. Let mature for roughly 6 months in a cool, dark place.
+- Let mature for roughly 6 months in a cool dark place.